RickardKarl/LearningUsingPrivilegedTimeSeries/README.md

-This repository is the official implementation of [Long-term Prediction with Privileged Time Series in Linear Dynamical Systems]().
+This repository is the official implementation of [title]().

 ### To-do list
-- [x] Create a requirements.txt file
-- [x] Add a figure to describe the problem setup
-- [x] Add executable experiment for synthetic
-- [x] Add executable experiment + data (link or dataset) for FC
-- [x] Add code for ADNI
-- [x] Add code for MM
+- [ ] Clean up code for distll-experiments?
-- [x] Make repo public
 - [ ] Add arXiv link

 ![](images/illustration-crop.png)